 SCADA monitoring and control can save you a lot of money and increase profitability, but the implementation can be a sinkhole of cost overruns, delays and limited capabilities.
-This Tutorial (and its accompanying video) will explain the essentials of SCADA technology, give you guidelines for evaluating various technology and help you decide what kind of SCADA system is best for your needs.
+This Tutorial (and its accompanying video) will explain the keys of SCADA technology, give you guidelines for rating various technology and help you decide what kind of SCADA system is best for your needs.

 First, we will cover various elements of SCADA technology that apply to its use and implementation, and how it can benefit you.
 We'll address where SCADA is used, what its value is to you, and how real-time monitoring and control increases efficiency and maximizes profitability.